allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 By accident I just discovered that someone has tried to log into my AWS instance.

-Let's try to see what login and password he or she has tried:
+Let’s try to see what login and password he or she has tried:

 ```
 ~# sysdig -AvDr filename  "proc.name=sshd and evt.type=read and fd.num=6 and evt.dir=<"